mattcan/Docs/aspnet/security/2fa.rst

    :lines: 12-39
    :dedent: 4

-.. comment note:: Twilio cannot target dnxcore50: You will get compilation errors if you build your project when dnxcore50 is included because Twilio does not have a package for dnxcore50.
+.. note:: Twilio cannot target dnxcore50: You will get compilation errors if you build your project when dnxcore50 is included because Twilio does not have a package for dnxcore50.
 You can remove dnxcore50 from the *project.json* file or you can call the Twilio REST API to send SMS messages.

+.. note:: You can remove ``//`` line comment characters from the ``System.Diagnostics.Debug.WriteLine(message);`` line to test the application when you can't get SMS messages.
+A better approach to logging is to use the built in :doc:`../fundamentals/logging`.

 Configure the SMS provider key/value
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We'll use the :ref:`Options pattern <options-config-objects>` to access the user account and key settings.
 For more information, see :doc:`../fundamentals/configuration`.